Författare

 Annie Jacobsen

-Annie Jacobsen är en uppskattad författare inom Samhälle och politik och Historia och arkeologi med totalt 18 böcker tillgängliga på Bokkollen, utgivna hos Transworld Publishers Ltd, Fri Tanke, Penguin USA.
+Annie Jacobsen är en uppskattad författare inom Samhälle och politik och Historia och arkeologi med totalt 18 böcker tillgängliga på Bokkollen, utgivna hos Penguin USA, Orion Publishing Co, Transworld Publishers Ltd.

-Bland verken finns Operation Paperclip, som toppar listan över Annie Jacobsens populäraste böcker.
+Bland verken finns Nuclear War, som toppar listan över Annie Jacobsens populäraste böcker.
 Verken spänner över samhälle & politik och tilltalar läsare som uppskattar genren.

 Letar du efter något nytt att läsa?
-Prova The Pentagon's Brain – ett annat uppskattat verk av Annie Jacobsen.
+Prova Nuclear War – ett annat uppskattat verk av Annie Jacobsen.

 På Bokkollen gör vi det enkelt att navigera i Annie Jacobsens författarskap.
 Vår databas uppdateras ständigt med nya släpp och format, så oavsett om du söker efter en lättläst pocket för semestern, en lyxig inbunden presentutgåva eller en digital ljudbok för pendlingen, har vi rätt utgåva för dig.